RuofanW/trend-guard/docs/TROUBLESHOOTING.md

-# Troubleshooting Robinhood Device Approval
+# Troubleshooting Guide

+## Broker Integration Issues

-## Issue: Script hangs waiting for device approval, but nothing appears on phone
+### Robinhood: Script hangs waiting for device approval

+If nothing appears on your phone:

 ### Quick Fix: Use CSV Fallback (Temporary)